t-rosa/ReactTemplate/README.md

 dotnet new install .
 ```

-2. Create a new project
+2. Scaffold a new project

 ```bash
 dotnet new full-stack-react -o MyProject
 ```

-3. Remove this "how to use this template" section inside the README.md
+Every occurrence of `ReactTemplate`/`react-template` is replaced automatically. `MyProject` becomes `my-project`, so the generated README and configuration already point to the correct projects and secrets.
+Remove this section once you copy the template into a new repository.

 ## Prerequisites